 We consider a classical Hamiltonian

 describes the presence of antiferromagnetic impurity bonds.
-We label them by their end point with the smallest $z$-coordinate.
-These end points form a subset $\mathcal{L}$ of the cubic host lattice points $\Lambda$.
-This term breaks the cubic translation symmetry.
-On all impurity bonds the ferromagnetic $J^{\,}_{\perp}>0$ is replaced by the antiferromagnetic coupling $J^{\,}_{\text{imp}}<0$, inducing local frustration.
+We label the bonds by the coordinate of the end point with the smaller $z$-coordinate.
+These end points form a subset $\mathcal{L}$ of the points of the cubic host lattice $\Lambda$.
+This term breaks the lattice translation symmetry.
+On all impurity bonds the ferromagnetic $J^{\,}_{\perp}>0$ is replaced by the antiferromagnetic coupling $J^{\,}_{\mathrm{imp}}<0$, inducing local frustration.